-Because of difficulties in the distant past of locating a qualified marriage officiant, common law marriages occurred quite frequently.
+Because of difficulties in the distant past in locating a qualified marriage officiant, common-law marriages occurred quite frequently.

 Because of this, it is best to hire a lawyer who is experienced in these matters if you run into problems.

 What is a Common Law Marriage in Denver?